-The University of Marburg is not only a German university steeped in tradition, it is also the world's oldest university, founded in 1527 as a Protestant university.
-The Uni Marburg — as locals often refer to the Philipps-Universität —has been a place of research and teaching for nearly five centuries.
+The University of Marburg is not only a German university steeped in tradition, it is also the world's oldest university founded as a Protestant institution.
+The Uni Marburg — as locals often refer to the Philipps-Universität — has been a place of research and teaching since 1527.

 The city of Marburg, on the river Lahn in western Germany, is surrounded by forests and is situated about 45 miles north of Frankfurt-am-Main, where you can take a plane or train to virtually anywhere in the world.
 It is one of the few early medieval cities of almost unchanged character.